sah0017/hw-associations-reviews/README.md

 in the create method.
 It's time to modify the create method to link the different ID's and "login" the user to Rotten Potatoes.

-Add the following code to the create method in SessionController:
+Add the following code to the create method in `SessionController`:
 ```ruby
 	auth = request.env["omniauth.auth"]
 	user = MovieGoer.from_omniauth(auth)